jagill/jagill.github.io/_presto/presto-map-reduce.md

 Reducing Operations
 ===================
+While mapping operations can be easily parallelized, reducing operations (like `GROUP BY`) require more effort to make efficient.
+Luckily, Presto does most of this work.
+This section will first describe the simple-but-inefficient method, and then successive optimizations that Presto does for us.

 If there is a `GROUP BY` clause, multiple rows (with the same group key) will be aggregated into one.
 In the simplest case, where there are no aggregation functions (like `SUM()`, `COUNT()`, etc), the worker will just store the row in